-Remember to double check the cooking instruction on rice package.
+Remember to double check the cooking instructions on the rice package.
 Some brands require different ratios.
 Also, use good water.

 Measure the rice.
-Wash the rice gently with cold water and repeat until de water comes out clear.
+Wash the rice gently with cold water and repeat until the water comes out clear.

 Measure the amount of water per the package instruction.
 Generically, short grain rice has a cooking ratio of 1:1.
 Which means for one cup of rice, one cup of water is needed.
 The rice will take in between 15 to 45 minutes depending on the cooking vessel you are using.

 When the rice is cooked, use a spatula to fluff the rice gently.

 The Lu Rou sauce is already made, so all you have to do is open the jar and heat it up.

 Once the Lu Rou sauce comes to a simmer.
 Serve over a bowl of rice.
 The jar should serve two comfortably.

 Customize your own rice bowl.
 Add chili crisp, tea eggs, cilantro or scallion, garlicky pickled cucumber, or a dash of soy and sesame oil to taste.

 The step-by-step below is for cooking rice on a stove top.

 - Use the right ratio of water for rice.
 Always check the package for instructions.